-Pursuant to the action of the Board of Regents at the meeting on January 26, 1968, regarding the implementation of Chapter 80, Acts, 60th Legislature, 1967 (S.B.
-162), we recommend that the following resolution be adopted by the Board of Regents pertaining to traffic, parking and security regulations of the University of Texas (Southwestern) Medical School at Dallas.
+DALLAS MEDICAL SCHOOL: TRAFFIC AND SECURITY SERVICE (IMPLE-MENTATION OF STATUTORY AUTHORITY, S. B. NO. 162, 60TH LEGIS-LATURE). --Pursuant to the action of the Board of Regents at the meeting on January 26, 1968, regarding the implementation of Chapter 80, Acts, 60th Legislature, 1967 (S. B. No. 162), the administration recommended, and approval was given thereto, the following resolution pertaining to traffic, parking, and security regulations for The University of Texas (Southwestern) Medical School at Dallas:

-Be it resolved by the Board of Regents of the University of Texas System, that pursuant to Section 2 of Article 2919j, Vernon's Civil Statutes, the following security, parking and traffic regulations of the University of Texas (Southwestern) Medical School at Dallas be and they are hereby adopted as the parking, traffic and security regulations governing traffic and security at the University of Texas (Southwestern) Medical School at Dallas.
+BE IT RESOLVED by the Board of Regents of The University of Texas System, That pursuant to Section 2 of Article 2919j, Vernon's Civil Statutes, the following security, parking and traffic regulations of The University of Texas (Southwestern) Medical School at Dallas be and they are hereby adopted as the parking, traffic and security regulations governing traffic and security at The University of Texas (Southwestern) Medical School at Dallas.